pstadler/non-terminating-bash-processes/README.md

     if [ $(echo $line | cut -d ' ' -f 3) -ne '3' ]; then
         break
     fi
-done < <((sleep 0.5; kill -13 0) & # kill quickly if trapped
+done < <((sleep 0.5; pgrep -q dns-sd && kill -13 $(pgrep dns-sd)) & # kill quickly if trapped
             dns-sd -B _rfb._tcp)

 # kill child processes
-kill -13 0
+pgrep -q dns-sd && kill -13 $(pgrep dns-sd)
 ```

-A new child process (`(sleep 0.5; kill -13 0) &`) is now running in the background followed by the `dns-sd` process.
+A new child process (`(sleep 0.5; pgrep -q dns-sd && kill -13 $(pgrep dns-sd)) &`) is now running in the background followed by the `dns-sd` process.
 After 500ms it sends a SIGPIPE and the script will exit, no matter what.
 It's important to remember that any code after the loop is not executed in this case, as the script is terminated while still being trapped in the loop.

 ## Do some work before termination